 - Emergency accommodation and meals where there are no secure housing options available.

-Eligible applicants may be referred to a Victim Service provider by a police service after a crime has been reported or, in the case of domestic violence and sexual assault, by the community agency providing support services to victims and to which the crime was reported.
-Eligible applicants may also contact the Victim Service provider directly however, a Criminal Code offense must have occurred and been reported to a Police Service or community agency providing service to victims of domestic violence or sexual assault in the province of Ontario.
+Eligible applicants may be referred to a Victim Service provider by a police service after a crime has been reported or, in the case of human trafficking, domestic violence and sexual assault by the community agency providing support services to victims and to which the crime was reported.
+Eligible applicants may also contact the Victim Service provider directly.